redhair-demon/eu4-generator/README.md

 - `common/technology.txt`

 ## Generator creates following files in mod directory:
-- `adj.txt` - Service file, includes information about all provinces parced from `provinces.bmp` and `definition.csv`, generates once.
+- `adj.txt` - Service file, includes information about all provinces parced from `provinces.bmp` and `definition.csv`, generates once per map.
+For next launches on map script would use this file instead of parsing bitmap
 - `map/`
   - `area.txt`, `region.txt`, `superregion.txt`, `continent.txt` -
 Define separation of map for areas, regions, superregions and continents, respectively.